-Date (requirement reviewed daily) Time last dose administered at home as informed by parent/guardian Dosage given in school Time Comments

-Day 1

-Day 2

-3 main side effects of medication as detailed on manufacturer's instructions or PIL 1.
-2. 3.

-Emergency procedures - if the pupil develops any of the signs or symptoms mentioned above or any other signs of reaction as detailed on the manufacturer's instructions and/or PIL this might be a sign of a negative reaction or if it is suspected that the child has taken too much medication in a 24 hour period staff will call 999 and then contact the parent/guardian(s).
+Date (requirement reviewed daily) Time last dose administered at home as informed by parent/guardian Dosage given in school Time Comm nents 3 main side effect s of medication as anufacturer's in nstructio ons or PIL 3.
+Emergency procedures - if the pupil develops any of the signs or symptoms mentioned above or any other signs of reaction as detailed on the manufacturer's instructions and/or PIL this might be a sign of a negative reaction or if it is suspected that the child has taken too much medication in a 24 hour period staff will call 999 and then contact the parent/guardian(s). vith my child's care am aware that ea e and education. ch day I must info orm the schoo ol when I last admin ared with individuals involved istered the medication and that administered by phone or face Agreed by: Parent/guardian Date